 Campaigns and activities

 The Diggers Forum actively campaigns to improve pay and conditions for archaeologists: this work is done by both formal campaigns and by maintaining an active presence on the IfA Council (where we currently have four members) and on IfA committees and working groups.
 By increasing our presence on Council we can make a positive impact on the profession by influencing votes on issues such as pay minima that directly affect our members.
 This relies on membership being engaged in the IfA and using their vote where it counts.
+Please read our latest overview of the minima here as discussed at the IfA Council meeting on 7 November.

 Find out more by following this link.